 The 'W', which initials the intricate roundels, refers back to the founder of Magdalen college, William Waynflete, while the swan emblems in other roundels represent the Swan Hotel at Streatley, and were added at a later date.
 The Magdalen is one of the barges most decorated with college symbols.

-There is an undocumented legend that the Magdalen barge was designed by Sir Edwin Lutyens (although its design is also attributed to G.C.
-Drinkwater), and a barge built like a 17th century galley would certainly have appealed to him.
+There is an undocumented legend that the 1886 Magdalen barge was designed by Sir Edwin Lutyens (although its design is also attributed to G.C.
+Drinkwater), and a barge built like a 17th century galley would certainly have appealed to him, 'but is quite unfounded since he was only 17 at the date of building' (SH).
 The design gave the impression of tier upon tier of decks by varying the height and level of the balustrade.

 Queen’s 1872 barge in c1900 (credit H Taunt)